epsi-rns/epsi-rns.github.io/_posts/code/2018/2018-01-24-telegram-bot-loop-bash.markdown

 ### Bashful Bot

-> Goal: Parsing Telegram API in BASH console using jq and json_reformat
+> Goal: Parsing JSON feed from Telegram API in BASH console

 Telegram Bot is one of the interesting hype I met.
 Its API is simple and easy to use.